In-depth reviews

 The retro-inspired styling of the Honda e was an instant hit when it first appeared as a motor show concept – and the production version that arrived in 2020 brought all that headline grabbing style into dealerships.
 Honda’s designers have cleverly worked the pleasing old-school charm of 1970s hatchbacks into a modern package – and the result is hard to resist.

 The Honda e has potential rivals of various shapes and sizes, but its key competition comes from the similarly retro-inspired Fiat 500, MINI Electric and Ora Funky Cat – the latter being our Best Urban Electric Car for 2023.
-Other slightly less fashion-conscious hatchbacks the e rivals include the Peugeot e-208, Vauxhall Corsa Electric and Renault ZOE.
+Other slightly less fashion-conscious hatchbacks the e’s rivals include the Peugeot e-208, Vauxhall Corsa Electric, Renault ZOE, plus the £25k BYD Dolphin

-The Honda e is significantly more expensive than all of the cars mentioned above.
-In fact, with a starting price of nearly £37,000 at the time of writing, it’s more expensive than an entry-level Cupra Born or Kia Niro EV, which are both larger and offer about double the range of the Honda.
+Speaking of pricing, the Honda e is significantly more expensive than all of its competitors.
+In fact, with a starting price of around £37,000 at the time of writing, it’s more expensive than an entry-level Cupra Born or Hyundai Kona Electric, as well as the Kia Niro EV, which are all larger and offer about double the range of the Honda.
 The Honda e wasn’t always this pricey, though.
 When we first tested the e it had a starting price of around £27,000, but at that time the car was eligible for the government's plug-in car grant, which has since been axed.

 At least for the money the Honda e Advance gets a generous amount of standard kit, including heated seats and steering wheel, adaptive cruise control, blind-spot monitoring, a rear-view camera display built into the rear-view mirror, automatic parking, LED headlights and 16-inch alloys.